 Always protect the surrounding areas from damage during the paint stripping process.
-Ensure the area is well-ventilated to avoid the effect of paint remover odor.
+Ensure the area is well-ventilated to avoid the effect of paint remover odour.

 Take apart the hot wheels and strip the old paint from them.
 Use fine sandpaper to wet sand these parts and clean them.
 Allow the diecast car parts to dry and repair any imperfections.

-In terms of removing paint from hot wheels, it isn’t all that difficult.
-It helps create a fresh start for customizing your diecast car with colors that suits your taste and preferences.
-Below are quick methods on how to remove paint from hot wheels:
+Removing paint from hot wheels isn’t all that difficult either.
+It helps create a fresh start for customizing your diecast car with colours that suits your taste and preferences.
+Below are quick steps on how to remove paint from hot wheels:

 Step 1: Split

 Taking the diecast car apart is the first thing to do.
 Use a drill or drill press with a smaller bit to create a pilot hole and cut the rivet head using a larger bit.